 A floodlit, full-size sand artificial pitch for hockey and football has been added, which can be divided into thirds and is used for training and matches by several teams from both sports.

 Our floodlit, water-based hockey pitch at Pitsford offers a carpet surface that utilises water cannons to wet the playing area prior to play in order to reduce ball friction and enhance speed.
 The pitch is used by a number of local and regional teams, as well as the England Hockey team for training and development.

 All classrooms at the college are fitted out with modern and specialist equipment related to the area of study.
 They are also regularly upgraded to ensure they remain state of the art and provide inspirational places to learn and grow your knowledge.

-A range of indoor and outdoor cricket nets were developed in 2011 to support the Cricket Academy players, who also undertake coaching work at the Northamptonshire County Cricket ground under the instruction of the club’s professional coaching team.
+A range of indoor cricket nets were developed in 2011 to support the Cricket Academy players, who also undertake coaching work at the Northamptonshire County Cricket ground under the instruction of the club’s professional coaching team.

 Our fully air conditioned fitness suite and studio contains 17 stations with cardio and resistance machines, free weights and a stretching area.
 It is also home to DanceScene, a dance school offering lessons in a variety of disciplines and the venue for our regular spinning classes.

 Trained fitness instructors and personal trainers are on hand to help you achieve your goals, while full-time sports students and those living in halls of residence are offered membership as part of their course or residency.
 Membership is offered at competitive rates to other students and staff at the college.